xiangyan99/movie-db-java-on-azure/README.md

 - Container images for the web apps are built using Docker and pushed to a managed private Docker registry in ACR, and deployed to Linux containers on AAS.

-- The web apps communicate with the data apps running in Kubernetes clusters in AKS.
+- The web apps communicate with the data apps running in Kubernetes clusters in ACS.

 - Data apps are REST API apps which store and read data from Azure Database for MySQL, which is a fully managed database as a service; data apps store images into and read images from Azure Storage.